 The lights went black, and throughout the plant, machines slowly whirred to a stop.
 Employees who had been productively working stopped.
-They waited for the familiar glow of the emergency backup lights, and slowly wandered out into the parking lot.
+They waited for the familiar glow of the emergency backup lights and slowly wandered out into the parking lot.
 Everyone awaited the restoration of power.
 All work at the plant ceased.
 The plant engineer worked feverishly to flip the appropriate breakers and restore power to the plant.
 Plantwide power outages were a daily occurrence.
-They had started happening every time the central office made coffee.
+They started happening every time the central office made coffee.
 You see, they had bought a new coffeemaker.
-Every time they brewed coffee, power to the whole plant blacked out.
+Every time they brewed coffee, the power to the whole plant blacked out.
 The fix was simple enough: every time they brewed coffee, they just accepted that there would be a blackout.
-All work would stop until they reset the breakers and “fixed” the issue.
+All work would stop until they reset the breakers and “fixed” the issue, completely ignoring the effects on occupational health.

 This sounds ridiculous, no?
 Why would a company accept that they will have a companywide work stoppage every time they brew coffee?
 They should hire an electrical engineer, trace the circuits, and fix the issues.
 They should be able to maintain normal working schedules even while brewing coffee.
 Basic workplace activities shouldn’t generate work stoppages.
 Would it surprise you to know that a very similar situation exists in many companies?